Dark Seed (video game)

 Dark Seed is a psychological horror point-and-click adventure game developed and published by Cyberdreams in 1992.
-It exhibits a normal world and a dark world counterpart, which is based on artwork by H. R. Giger.
+It is set in a normal world and a dark world counterpart, the latter based on artwork by H. R. Giger.
 It was one of the first point-and-click adventure games to use high-resolution (640 × 350 pixels) graphics, to Giger's demand.
 A sequel, Dark Seed II, was released in 1995.

 Plot

 Mike Dawson is a successful advertising executive and writer who has recently bought an old mansion on Ventura Drive (named after Ventura Boulevard) in the small town of Woodland Hills.
 On his first night at the house, Mike has a nightmare about being imprisoned by a machine that shoots an alien embryo into his brain.
 He wakes up with a large headache and, after taking a painkiller and a shower, explores the mansion.
 He finds clues about the previous owner's death, which reveal the existence of a parallel universe called the Dark World ruled by sinister aliens called the Ancients.

 On the second day, he travels to that universe through the living room mirror and meets the Keeper of the Scrolls, a friendly darkworlder.
 She tells him that the nightmare he had on his first night was real and warns him that if the embryo—the eponymous Dark Seed—is born, it will kill him and all of humanity.
 The only way to stop this, she says, is to destroy the Ancients' Power Source.

 On the third and final day, Mike executes an elaborate plan that culminates with the Ancient ship's departure on the Dark World, depriving them of their power source, and the destruction of the living room mirror, sealing the Ancients out of the Normal World.
 The game ends with the town librarian visiting Mike and telling him she found some pills in her purse prescribed to Mike, although she does not understand how they got there.
 The medication will presumably kill the embryo inside his head.
 A morphing animation reveals that, unbeknownst to the librarian, she is the Keeper of the Scrolls' counterpart.
 Mike then states that he is just beginning to understand.
+The ending then shows that the old mansion has been put up for sale.